storageos/cluster-operator/README.md

 The recommended way to run StorageOS on a Kubernetes 1.10+ cluster is to deploy with [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec) support.
-Using CSI ensures forward compatibility with future releases of Kubernetes, as vendor-specific drivers will be deprecated from Kubernetes 1.12.
+Using CSI ensures forward compatibility with future releases of Kubernetes, as vendor-specific drivers will soon be deprecated from Kubernetes.

 To enable CSI, set `csi.enable` to `true` in the `StorageOSCluster` resource config.